Toll Road Fees

 To assist with these changes, Roads and Maritime Services (RMS) E-Toll customers can pick up a second or third tag for free.

-The $40 refundable tag deposit is being waived on a second and third E-Toll tag before 'No Tag' fees are passed on from 1 June 2013.
-This will help you to get ready for these fees and give you one less thing to worry about when travelling in a different vehicle.
-To avoid these fees you must also ensure your tag is in your vehicle when travelling on toll roads, is fitted correctly and works.
+The $40 refundable tag deposit is being waived on a second and third E-Toll tag before 'Vehicle Matching' fees are passed on from 1 June 2013.
+To avoid these fees you must also ensure your tag is mounted in your vehicle when travelling on toll roads, is fitted correctly, it works, and there are sufficient funds in your account.

-Other toll road operators already charge similar vehicle matching fees also known as 'No Tag' fees to cover the cost of matching a photo of number plates to a tolling account.
-From 1 June 2013, Roads and Maritime Services will introduce a 'No Tag' fee of 55 cents for people travelling on the Sydney Harbour Bridge or Tunnel without a valid Tag.
-From 1 June 2013 these fees for all toll roads will be passed onto E-Toll customers.
+Other toll road operators already charge similar vehicle matching fees also known as 'Vehicle Matching' fees to cover the cost of matching a photo of number plates to a tolling account.
+From 1 June 2013, Roads and Maritime Services introduced a 'Vehicle Matching' fee of 55 cents for people travelling on the Sydney Harbour Bridge or Tunnel without a valid Tag.

 - If you travel on a toll road, including the Sydney Harbour Bridge or Tunnel, without a tag.